Education and Educational Psychology: Elementary Education

 - Graduates of the program will demonstrate the ability to plan, develop, and adjust services that meet the needs of diverse learners;

-- Understand the role of professional judgment and practical knowledge for improving all students’ development and achievement as indicated by performance in residency.
+- Understand the role of professional judgment and practical knowledge for improving all candidates’ development and achievement as indicated by performance in residency.

-- Accurately assess and analyze student learning, reflecting on adjustments needed for both instruction and assessment as indicated by the impact on student learning.
+- Accurately assess and analyze candidate learning, reflecting on adjustments needed for both instruction and assessment as indicated by the impact on candidate learning.

 - Graduates of the program will demonstrate the ability to use relevant pedagogical skills and educational psychology knowledge in the planning, development, delivery and assessment of professional services in support of relevant educational goals;